-The Group also provides transportation services to the customers.
+The Group also provides processing services to the customers.
 Income is recognised at the point in time when the services are rendered and the relevant goods are delivered to the customer's specific location.
-During the year, transportation income, which is a distinct service provided to the customers and was previously grouped under sales of goods in construction steel products and processing, and other construction products is now presented separately.
-Comparative figures have been restated to conform with current year presentation.
-Accordingly, transportation income of HK\$37,104,000 grouped under sales of goods in construction steel products and processing, and other construction steel products and processing, and other construction steel products in building construction materials segment have been restated from HK\$1,291,641,000 to HK\$1,254,537,000.
+During the year, processing income, which is a distinct service provided to the customers and was previously grouped under sales of goods in construction steel products and processing, and other construction products is now presented separately.
+Processing income of HK\$57,983,000 grouped under sales of goods in construction steel products and processing, and other construction products in building construction materials segment have been updated from HK\$2,003,712,000 to HK\$1,945,729,000 for comparative figures.